 How To Solve The Smoking Problem

-It is a truth that appears not to be universally acknowledged by some Tobacco Controllers that in order to stop doing something you have to start doing it first.
+It is a truth that appears not to be universally acknowledged that in order to stop doing something you have to start doing it first.

 People are not born smokers.

 Public health organisations are much exercised to appeal for funding to run stop-smoking clinics.
-They have a modest success with smokers who seek their help in supporting them on their quitting journey so that they eventually cease poisoning themselves by inhaling tobacco smoke into their lungs all day.
+They have a modest success with smokers who seek their help in supporting them on their quitting journey so that they eventually cease poisoning themselves by repeatedly sucking tobacco fumes into their lungs every day.